vasilakisfil/Introspected-REST/README.md

 We should be able to provide custom types in an easy way, for instance, a field is `String` but has maximum length of 255 characters, it must follow a specific regex.

 ### 5.2.
-HATOEAS vs Media Types
+Media Types vs HATOEAS
 Should we describe those in our API's media type or using HATEOAS ?
 What goes where?

-One idea is to describe the generic capabilities in the media type and let HATOEAS provide resource-specific description.
+Usually media types describe the generic capabilities and let HATOEAS provide resource-specific description.

+For instance, in pagination, most RESTy APIs use a `page` and a `per_page` parameter in the URL.
+The media type could describe how these parameters work.

+HATOEAS should describe if pagination is supported in this resource (or even object) and provide any details missing from the Media Type.

 #### 5.2.1.
 Issues by creating a new media type
 Creating a new media type for our API is genrally considered bad practice.